Energy use in Sweden

 The largest source of bioenergy in Sweden is the forest.
 Sweden has more forest than most other countries – 69 per cent of the land area.
 Bioenergy is primarily used for heating – both in private homes and in district heating – as well as for electricity production and for industrial processes.

-The Swedish solar cell market is still limited, but has begun to grow with the aid of government funding.
-Solar energy still accounts for less than 1 per cent of the total energy generated, though.
+The Swedish solar cell market is still limited, with solar energy accounting for around 1 per cent of the total energy generated.
 The Swedish Energy Agency invests in research into solar power, solar photovoltaics (PV) and solar fuels, and also offers investment support to private, public and commercial actors.

 In the transition to a sustainable society, wave power may be an important technology in the future, but it is still relatively undeveloped.
 It is a challenge to make the technology commercially viable.